tfwillems/HipSTR/README.md

 | **--haploid-chrs  <list_of_chroms>**      | Comma separated list of chromosomes to treat as haploid <br> By default, all chromosomes are treated as diploid
 | **--no-rmdup**                            | Don't remove PCR duplicates.
 By default, they'll be removed
 | **--snp-vcf    <phased_snps.vcf.gz>**     | Bgzipped VCF file containing phased SNP genotypes for samples <br> that are being genotyped.
 These SNPs will be used to physically <br> phase any STRs when a read or its mate pair overlaps a heterozygous site <br> **Always use this option if you have available phased SNP genotypes**
-| **--bam-samps     <list_of_read_groups>** | Comma separated list of samples in same order as BAM files. <br> Assign each read to the sample corresponding to its file.
-By default, <br> each read must have an RG flag and the associated sample is used instead
+| **--bam-samps     <list_of_read_groups>** | Comma separated list of samples in same order as BAM files. <br> Assign each read the sample corresponding to its file.
+By default, <br> each read must have an RG tag and and the sample is determined from the SM field
-| **--bam-lbs       <list_of_read_groups>** | Comma separated list of libraries in same order as BAM files. <br> Assign each read to the library corresponding to its file.
-By default, <br> each read must have an RG flag and the associated library is used instead <br> NOTE: This option is required when --bam-samps has been specified
+| **--bam-libs      <list_of_read_groups>** | Comma separated list of libraries in same order as BAM files. <br> Assign each read the library corresponding to its file.
+By default, <br> each read must have an RG tag and and the library is determined from the LB field <br> NOTE: This option is required when --bam-samps has been specified

 This list is comprised of the most useful and frequently used additional options, but is not all encompassing.
 For a complete list of options, please type either `./HipSTR` or `./HipSTR --help`